Helping A Fellow Entrepreneur – My Kiva Experience

 My experience with Kiva was great.
 I felt good about lending money, and they provided me monthly updates whenever Shamis made a payment.
 My advice to you – think about using Kiva – try it out with $10 or $25 and help someone out in a less fortunate situation.

-2 Responses to “Helping A Fellow Entrepreneur – My Kiva Experience”
+4 thoughts on “Helping A Fellow Entrepreneur – My Kiva Experience

 It was really a cool deal.
 I didn’t give a ton of money, but it was nice to see where it went and be part of something that served the greater good.